This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 Physical Disability

-Therapy & intervention
+Therapy and intervention

-Services & programmes
+Services and programmes

-EIPIC is likely the most common programme for children with special needs.
-Activities at EIPIC centres aim to maximise the child’s developmental growth potential and minimise the development of secondary disabilities.
+Early Intervention Programme For Infants and Children (EIPIC) is likely the most known programme for children with special needs.
+Activities at EIPIC centres aim to maximise the child’s developmental growth potential while minimising the development of secondary disabilities.
+Click here for a list of EIPIC centres catering to children with physical disabilities

 Other useful information:

-Child & adult care
+Child and adult care

-Services & programmes
+Services and programmes

 For adults, getting a job is a step towards financial security and participation in society.
-Other options include sheltered workshops and Day Activity Centres (DACs).
+Other options include Sheltered Workshops and Day Activity Centres (DACs).

-For help at home, foreign domestic workers or home-based care services by VWOs are possible options.
-More information can be found in the Child & Adult Care section of this website.
+For help at home, foreign domestic help or home-based care services by SSAs are possible options.

 Other useful information